jkyberneees/hydra-integration/README.md

 4. **Native Hydra Service**: Hydra services are ideal for making distributed API calls through HTTP or real-time events management... (https://www.hydramicroservice.com/)

 ## Getting Started
-Creating an express micro-service on top of hydra:
+Next we will explain you how to create and express based micro-service on top of hydra:
+> IMPORTANT: Hydra stand on Redis database server for storage, cache and messaging.
+In case you don't have it yet: https://www.hydramicroservice.com/docs/quick-start/step1.html

 1. Install dependencies:
 ```bash